THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Use pictures to evoke emotions and to provide a better overview.
 To avoid the risk of lengthening your loading times, make sure that your images are not too large (i.e., compressed accordingly).

 - If possible, add an ALT text, also called an ALT attribute, to each image on the respective subpage.
-Google uses it to determine how relevant the image is in relation to the content that surrounds the graphic.
+Google uses it to determine how relevant the image is about the content that surrounds the graphic.

 - This is why it is a good idea to use the focus keyword again for labeling.
 But beware!
 Don’t just add your focus keyword as ALT text for all images in the post or page.
 It should go with it too.
 If this is not the case, think of another name that also takes up the topic and fits the picture.
 And this is how it works: